KANEMOTO TANTO

 KANEMOTO (兼元), 2nd gen. Kanemoto, 1st gen. Magoroku, Daiei (大永, 1521-1528), Mino – “Kanemoto” (兼元), “Magoroku Kanemoto” (まこ六兼元) “Kanemoto saku” (兼元作), “Nōshū Akasaka-jū Kanemoto saku” (濃州赤坂住 兼元作), first name Magoroku (孫六), together with No-Sada, he is regarded as the most outstanding of all Sue-Seki smiths, he worked from the end of the Eishō (永正, 1504-1521) to the eraly Tenbun era (天文, 1532-1555) in Akasaka in Mino province, somewhat wide mihaba, rather thin kasane, scarce hira-niku, bright and clear jigane, itame mixed with masame, gunome mixed with irregular togari-gunome which can be considered as precursor of the later sanbonsugi, he signed powerfully and in large characters whereas the mei is executed rather angular and with straight strokes, his blades were famous for their supreme sharpness, saijō-ō-wazamono, saijō-saku

-I have absolutely no doubt that this is a legitimate Kanemoto mei.
-Pinpointing which one is where it gets tricky as there were many Kanemoto smiths, approximately 25 smiths which used these same characters for their mei.
+Pinpointing which Kanemoto made this is where it gets tricky as there were many Kanemoto smiths, approximately 25 smiths which used these same characters for their mei.
+As such, I would defer to the expertise of the shinsa teams opinion.

-Is the tanto listed one of the three generations of main Kanemoto smiths?
-Without sending it to shinsa, I simply cannot say with any certainty.
-I do not often offer guarantees as papers are not a guarantee, but only an opinion.
-However, with this tanto I am certain enough to guarantee it will pass shinsa if submitted through myself within one (1) year after purchase.
+Rarely do I offer guarantees as the papers themselves are not guarantees, however, with this tanto I am certain enough to guarantee it will pass NBTHK shinsa if submitted within one (1) year after purchase.

 The Tanto also comes with a very nice Koshirea (see photos).